juhasev/sample-ninja-help/project-dashboard.md

 ## Project Dashboard

-This project dashboard gives a wealth of statistics about your project.
+The project dashboard gives a wealth of statistics about your project.

 ### Statistics at the top
 - **Percentage completed** Shows the % of completed Surveys against the Target completes for that project, if you **MOUSE OVER** this % figure, the report is switched to the actual number of completes.